Minister for Posts and Telegraphs: History

-The Minister for Posts and Telegraphs was responsible for Ireland's postal and telecommunications services from 1924 to 1984.
+The minister for posts and telegraphs was responsible for Ireland's postal and telecommunications services from 1924 to 1984.
 At its height the department was one of the largest civil service departments in Ireland.
 The reform of the sector and department began in 1978 with the creation of the Posts and Telegraphs Review Group.
 This led, following the delivery of a report in 1979, to the creation of the ad hoc Interim Board for Posts (An Bord Poist), chaired by Feargal Quinn, and the Interim Board for Telecommunications (An Bord Telecom), chaired by Michael Smurfit.
 These two boards continued to sit until An Post and Telecom Éireann, respectively, replaced them in 1984 as state-sponsored agencies.

 The Department of Posts and Telegraphs ceased to exist in 1984, and its powers and responsibilities were transferred to the newly created Department of Communications.
 This was one of the largest reorganisations of the civil service in modern times, the old department having had a workforce of about 30,000 prior to dissolution.
 With the transfer of personnel to the new agencies, the number of civil service employees was almost halved overnight.

-The Minister for Communications was created in 1983 to replace both the Minister for Posts and Telegraphs and the Minister for Transport.
+The minister for communications was created in 1983 to replace both the minister for posts and telegraphs and the minister for transport.
 In 1987, the transport functions of the department were moved to a new Department of Tourism and Transport.
-In 1991 the minister's functions were passed to the renamed Minister for Tourism, Transport and Communications and the department ceased to exist, but was not formally abolished.
+In 1991 the minister's functions were passed to the renamed mnister for tourism, transport and communications and the department ceased to exist, but was not formally abolished.

-The functions which had initially been under the Minister for Communications are now under the Minister for Climate, Energy and the Environment, the Minister for Culture, Communications and Sport, and the Minister for Transport.
+The functions which had initially been under the minister for communications are now under the minister for climate, energy and the environment, the minister for culture, communications and sport, and the minister for transport.